Meet the Clergy

 Rabbi Shulman is the author of original prayers and reflections, Jewish educational curricula, newspaper Torah columns, and other writings.
 He also writes a blog for this website.

-Prior to coming to Chizuk Amuno Congregation, Rabbi Shulman served for 21 years as the rabbi of Congregation Ner Tamid of South Bay in Rancho Palos Verdes, Calif.
+Prior to coming to Chizuk Amuno Congregation, Rabbi Shulman served as the rabbi of Congregation Ner Tamid of South Bay in Rancho Palos Verdes, Calif.
 Rabbi Shulman and Congregation Ner Tamid were chosen as pilot participants in a project for revitalizing the American synagogue known as Synagogue 2000.
 In Rancho Palos Verdes, Rabbi Shulman helped to found the Dawn Unity Group, an assembly of clergy and lay leaders devoted to inter-religious dialogue and understanding.
-Rabbi Shulman taught courses in Homiletics and Bible for 16 years as a Lecturer in Professional Rabbinic Studies at the Ziegler School of Rabbinic Studies and the Fingerhut School of Education of the American Jewish University in Los Angeles.
+Rabbi Shulman taught courses in Homiletics and Bible as a Lecturer in Professional Rabbinic Studies at the Ziegler School of Rabbinic Studies and the Fingerhut School of Education of the American Jewish University in Los Angeles.

 Rabbi Deborah Wechsler